RedMadRobot/figma-export/CONFIG.md

     useSingleFile: true
     # [optional] If useSingleFile is true, customize the suffix to denote a dark mode color.
 Defaults to '_dark'
     darkModeSuffix: '_dark'
+    # [optional] If useSingleFile is true, customize the suffix to denote a light high contrast color.
+Defaults to '_lightHC'
+    lightHCModeSuffix: '_lightHC'
+    # [optional] If useSingleFile is true, customize the suffix to denote a dark high contrast color.
+Defaults to '_darkHC'
+    darkHCModeSuffix: '_darkHC'
   # [optional]
   icons:
     # [optional] Name of the Figma's frame where icons components are located